A long time ago in Big Sky Country...

 Sitting Bull (Tatanka Iyotake)

-After the Battle of the Little Bighorn, the U.S. Army kept chasing Sitting Bull and his followers.
-By 1877 he led his people across the border into Canada, where they hoped they would be safe.
-But as the buffalo herds grew smaller, life there became very hard and food was scarce.
-On July 19, 1881, Sitting Bull finally surrendered at Fort Buford and was taken into U.S. custody; later he and his people were sent to agencies such as Standing Rock, and they did not receive the independent reservation they had hoped for.
+After the battle, the U.S. Army continued to chase Sitting Bull and his followers.
+In 1877 he led his people into Canada, seeking safety across the border.
+Life there was difficult as the buffalo herds declined, and food grew scarce.
+On July 19, 1881, Sitting Bull surrendered at Fort Buford and was taken into U.S. custody.
+He and his followers were later sent to agencies such as Standing Rock and did not receive the independent homeland they had hoped for.